A key contribution from Brookhaven Laboratory

-Physicists plan to measure the muon g-2 very precisely at Fermilab, surpassing the precision of a g-2 measurement previously made at Brookhaven National Laboratory.
-A major planned improvement over the previous experiment is to use a more intense and pure beam of muons made possible at Fermilab.
+Physicists are measuring the muon g-2 very precisely at Fermilab, surpassing the precision of a g-2 measurement previously made at Brookhaven National Laboratory, using a more intense and pure beam of muons.
 At the heart of the device that stores these beams is a set of three 50-foot-diameter superconducting coils that energize the 700-ton storage ring magnet.
 Similar to those in a medical MRI machine, the coils are made of titanium-niobium filaments in a copper matrix surrounded by ultra-pure aluminum.
 Together, they produce a field of 1.45 Tesla, approximately 30,000 times the Earth's magnetic field.
 The magnet was shimmed to produce a uniform field that was constant to a few parts per million and was measured to better than 1 part in 10 million, the best ever for its size.
-For this reason, the experiment plans to reuse Brookhaven's superconducting electromagnet.
+The experiment reuses Brookhaven's superconducting electromagnet.

 - Last modified